Giving Back to the Community

 - Completion of a strategic growth plan for an economic development organization

 - Promotion and pricing strategy for a growing social services organization that serves the most at-risk population in Illinois.

 - Developing a marketing plan to help a Chicago theater with two proposed strategic partnerships to increase audience attendance

 - Recommended financial systems and process flow improvements and created high level requirements for a new financial software package for a social service organization that helps low-income individuals find and retain employment.

 Emilia DiMenco, president and CEO of the Women’s Business Development Center (WBDC), was thrilled with the help she received.

 “The BANC initiative led to significant strategic focus within the WBDC team,” DiMenco said.
 “The caliber of support and generosity of spirit towards a nonprofit, non-paying client was unexpected and surprisingly uplifting for all those that worked with two BANC teams.
 The data analyses conducted, the presentation decks, and the interactions with board members and staff were top tier.
 We are grateful for the support we have received and hope that this initiative continues to fill the business advisory gaps nonprofits have.”

 While all projects and participants are currently in Chicago, the group hopes to eventually branch out to other areas of the country.

 “I’m so proud when nonprofits tell me how much BANC helps them and about the dramatic impact that our work has had,” Maley said.
 “I’m also very impressed with the Booth alums.
 They are busy, accomplished people, and yet find time to commit to two to four hours a week for six months.
 I see strong relationships formed as alums come together for a shared purpose.
 The participants are so happy to meaningfully help the community.”

-Applications for Chicago area alumni interested in participating in the next cycle of pro bono consulting projects should submit applications by August 23 at: chicagobooth.edu/banc.
+Applications for Chicago area alumni interested in participating in the next cycle of pro bono consulting projects can find more information on applying and deadline at: chicagobooth.edu/banc.